 CARING FOR TREES

-Our Tree Guardians are the secret behind the high survival rate of our trees.
+Tree Guardians are the secret behind the high survival rate of our trees.

 It is vital that a newly planted street tree is given adequate attention over the first three years following planting.
-Watering starts in March each year.

-Watering tips - for best practice
+Watering and care tips - for best practice

 • Please give a single watering of 20 litres as soon as the tree is planted to replace any water lost in transit and to help the soil settle around the roots.